Mark Lee Green

-From 1968 to 1972 he was a Woodrow Wilson Fellow and from 1976 to 1980 a Sloan Fellow.
-In 1998 he was an Invited Speaker with talk Higher Abel-Jacobi Maps at the ICM in Berlin.
+From 1968 to 1972, he was a Woodrow Wilson Fellow and from 1976 to 1980, a Sloan Fellow.
+In 1998, he was an Invited Speaker with Higher Abel-Jacobi Maps at the ICM in Berlin.

 He is a member of The Mathematical Sciences 2025 committee of the National Academies of the USA and the committee's vice-chair with the chair Caltech's president Thomas Everhart.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2010 and a Fellow of the American Mathematical Society in 2012.